EvanJ4536/CoD-WaW-Hacks/README.md

 # CoD WaW External Memory Patcher

 This is an external memory patcher for Call of Duty: World at War Zombies.
-It uses `WriteProcessMemory` to patch specific in-game instructions and variables at runtime.
+It shows a menu in cmd and patches specific in-game instructions and variables at runtime.

 ---